rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 That is a consequence of the coarse-grained randomization we will discuss in our ASLR notes.

-For an early challenge, we may simply provide you with an **information leak** that reveals an address from the current process.
-Once we have one known address in a region, fixed offsets often let us calculate the address we actually want.
+CS4401 Stack 2 is non-PIE, so students first practice the function-pointer overwrite with a stable target address.
+CS557 Stack 2 provides an **information leak** from the current process.
+Once we have one known address in that executable, fixed symbol offsets let us calculate the PIE base and the runtime address we actually want.

 The important point for now is not to memorize an ASLR bypass.